 ‘No inkling’ thousands of Irish ex-racehorses were sent for slaughter in UK

-It emerged in an investigative programme that racehorses killed in British slaughter plants had been transported from Ireland, with some travelling more than 350 miles by road with critical injuries.
+It was reported by the BBC’s Panorama that racehorses killed in British slaughter plants had been transported from Ireland, with some travelling more than 350 miles by road with critical injuries.

 It is illegal under Irish and European law to transport a horse in a way that is likely to “cause it injury or undue suffering”.

-In the BBC1 Panorama programme, aired on Monday night, it found that most of the 4,000 racehorses were Irish-trained.
+In the programme, aired on Monday night, it was claimed that most of the 4,000 racehorses were Irish-trained.

 A number of Irish government officials appeared before the Joint Committee on Agriculture, Food, and the Marine.